smith-jj/Project2_Grp5/README.md

 # Project2_Grp5
+## To run Flask App in command prompt use $python app.py

 ### Heroku Link: https://salty-reaches-91530.herokuapp.com/
 * Not working, could not find log on Heroku Dashboard with failed/ error message